pkrumins/reddit-top/readme.txt

 The program is written in Python programming language and is supposed to be run on Unix type operating systems, such as Linux.

-It uses one external Python module:
+If you are using Python older than 2.6, it will require one external Python
+module:

     * simplejson - for parsing the reddit stories.
     It can be installed via `easy_install simplejson` command or can be downloaded from http://undefined.org/python/#simplejson

+Python 2.6 has json in the standard library, so it should work out of the box.

 See my original article for a screenshot: